asyade/rave-app-backend/README.md

-# RUST Backend Template - GraphQL API/PostgreSQL database/JWKS authentication
+# *WIP* RUST Backend template: GraphQL/PostgreSQL/JWKS
 This repository provide a production ready stateless backend application template written in Rust.
 Its mainely design to be the backend of a SaaS or mobile application backend featuring a GraphQL API, a PostgreSQL database (that can be embedded in the application or external) and a JWKS authentication compatible with Auth0 or any other provider supporting JWKS and OpenID Connect.